A Distributed-Memory Algorithm for Computing a Heavy-Weight Perfect Matching on Bipartite Graphs: The Parallel Algorithm

 In Step D, the owner of each edge $\{i,m_i\}$ collects requests for that edge, selects one with maximum gain, and discards all others, similar to Step C. Thus, all cycles are disjoint w.r.t.~their $\{i,m_i\}$ edges.
 However, it is still possible that the $\{i,m_i\}$ edge of one cycle is the $\{m_j,j\}$ edge of a different cycle.
 Thus, if a process sent a C-request for an edge $e=\{m_j,j\}$ in Step C, then it will automatically discard the requests for other cycles that have $e$ as their $\{i,m_i\}$ edge.
 As mentioned in Section \ref{sec:algoPS}, our strategy deviates from the Pettie-Sanders algorithm here.
-The reason for this lies in the fact that finding the maximal set of augmenting 4-cycles would incur additional communication that most likely affects only a small number of vertices.
+The reason for this lies in the fact that finding the maximal set of weight-increasing $4$-cycles would incur additional communication that most likely affects only a small number of vertices.
 Therefore, in the parallel case it is preferable to simply drop the problematic cycles and generate new ones instead.

-The final step consists of augmenting the matching by flipping matched and unmatched edges in each cycle and communicating the change along the rows and columns, which is shown in Algorithm \ref{alg:PPRoverviewD}.
+The final step consists of flipping matched and unmatched edges in each cycle and communicating the change along the rows and columns, which is shown in Algorithm \ref{alg:PPRoverviewD}.
+The broadcast operations simply inform all processes in the two affected rows and columns that the matched edges and thus vertices have changed, and causes all affected processes to update their matching information, along with the associated weight.
 The entire path of the communication is sketched in Figure \ref{fig:matrixcycle2}.